 - Lentils: Put together a double batch of Lentil Nicoise Salad on Sunday night.
 A twist on the French classic, this one is loaded with nutrient-packed pulses, delivering both carbs and protein, plus fiber.
 Pack it into reusable containers for two lunches ready to grab ‘n go.

-- Bowl lunch: Bowls are hot—from poké to Asian-fusion.
-And it’s no wonder, because they’re as delicious—with an array of colors, flavors and textures—as they are good for us.
+- Bowl lunch: Bowls are hot—from poké to Asian fusion.
+And it’s no wonder because they’re as delicious—with an array of colors, flavors, and textures—as they are good for us.
 Try the Food & Wine-worthy Vegan Gado-Gado Salad bowl, a fresh, bright assemblage of carrot, radish, tempeh, cabbage, cuke, rice crackers, green beans and Fingerlings.
 Another favorite is our Spicy Sriracha Nourish Bowl.

 Convenient and Healthy

 - Niçoise: You’ll love the portable format of Healthy Niçoise Salad Jars with Roasted Garlic Lemon Dressing, plus they look mouthwatering and are quick to assemble.
-Tangy capers, a citrusy vinaigrette and briny Kalamata olives make this dish a standout.
+Tangy capers, a citrusy vinaigrette, and briny Kalamata olives make this dish a standout.

-- Indian-infused salad: Ditto for Mason Jar Salad with Little Potatoes and Masala Cream Dressing which scores big points for its zippy dressing—Indian Masala with yogurt, honey and lime—over a mix of mango, onion, spinach, chickpeas, peppers and Creamers.
+- Indian-infused salad: Ditto for Mason Jar Salad with Little Potatoes and Masala Cream Dressing which scores big points for its zippy dressing—Indian Masala with yogurt, honey, and lime—over a mix of mango, onion, spinach, chickpeas, peppers, and Creamers.

-- Pizza on a stick: Make zesty Potato Pizza Skewers the night before, then pack into lunches.
+- Pizza on a stick: Make zesty Potato Pizza Skewers the night before, then pack them into lunches.
 These are popular because of the novel presentation and because they include all the favorites, like mozzarella and pepperoni, but are far lighter than traditional pizza.
 The kebabs are especially delicious dipped in a side of marinara or ranch dressing.

 Lunches à la Leftovers